p0ete/openaoi/app/algorithm/README.md

 It will open your browser to http://localhost:8888/ by default.

-Then you can open "1.
-Preprocess and label images" and follow the instructions in the notebook.
+Then you can open "Preprocess and label images" and follow the instructions in the notebook.

+For the moment, only the binary classification on the fiducial gives good results.
+You can follow the instructions in the "Binary Classification" notebook.
+The matching algorithm on the fiducials gives a lot of noise.
+Maybe we could mix both techniques.
+For the testpoints we clearly, don't have enough data.

 # Acknowledgment